infraflakes/srn-coreutils/README.md

     **Stable binary release:**
     ```bash
-    nix run github:nixuris/serein-cli#stable -- [args]
+    nix run github:infraflakes/srn-coreutils#stable -- [args]
     ```
     **Latest development build:**
     ```bash
-    nix run github:nixuris/serein-cli#test -- [args]
+    nix run github:infraflakes/srn-coreutils#test -- [args]
     ```
-    (Replace `[args]` with any `serein` command and its arguments, e.g., `nix run github:nixuris/serein-cli -- music convert mp3 /path/to/dir`)
+    (Replace `[args]` with any `serein` command and its arguments, e.g., `nix run github:nixuris/srn-coreutils -- music convert mp3 /path/to/dir`)

 ### For NixOS/Home Manager Configurations

-If you manage your system or user environment with NixOS or Home Manager flakes, you can add `serein-cli` as an input to your configuration:
+If you manage your system or user environment with NixOS or Home Manager flakes, you can add `srn-coreutils` as an input to your configuration:

-1.  **Add `serein-cli` as an input in your `flake.nix`:**
+1.  **Add `srn-coreutils` as an input in your `flake.nix`:**

     ```nix
     {